verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] I'm not like other guys (I'm worse)
 - [ ] adults are just children who owe money
 - [ ] Advertising has us chasing cars and clothes, working jobs we hate, so we can buy shit we don’t need.
 - [ ] Man 1: Aren’t we supposed to be with our loved ones when we die?
+No that's for when we are alive
 - [ ] Whenever I’m caught between two evils, I take the one I’ve never tried.
 - [ ] If the heart could think it would stop beating.
 - [ ] George Orwell said that if liberty means anything, it means the right to tell people what they don’t want to hear.